Allen & Overy

 And of course the other way to save money was to make 200 fee earners, 200 support staff and 47 partners redundant in 2009.
 Plus freeze salaries and jettison your private client team.
 The management blamed the worsening economic situation - but A&O had just posted its strongest results ever, and it came as a huge shock within the firm - and the rest of the market.
 As did the announcement that 180 staff (mainly IT, HR plus some legal support) were to be shifted to Belfast in 2011.
 There were redundancies at the time and again in 2013.

-However, the reduction in staff costs has helped the bottom line, and the firm has started to see the benefits of its decision to cut some staff and ship out others to Belfast.
-In 2015/2016, profit was £562m and profit per equity partner reached £1.21m.
+However, the reduction in staff costs helped the bottom line, and the firm saw the benefits of its decision to cut some staff and ship out others to Northern Ireland.

 Decent efforts seem to have been made to boost the ranks of female partners.
-In 2010, the firm announced a new flexible working scheme for its partners - offering them the chance of working a four day week or taking a maximum of 52 days extra holiday a year.
+The firm brought in a flexible working scheme for its partners back in 2010, offering them the chance of working a four day week or taking a maximum of 52 days extra holiday a year.
 Whilst open to all partners, the scheme was primarily an attempt to address the gender imbalance at partnership level.
 That said, one lawyer comments that there is "lots of noise but not much action on encouraging women to hold on for partnership".

 At the more junior end of the scale, the firm's training is widely regarded as some of the the best in the City.
 There's "excellent work and as much responsibility as you can handle", says one junior.
 Another says there's "great training and supervisors are committed to development of trainees", while higher up there's "impressive dedication" to associate development.
 Although, not everyone is happy, as one associate complains that there is "inconsistency between work load of individuals even within the same group".
 Whilst another NQ says "as a junior it's not uncommon to be left without senior support or strategic direction".
 Another lawyer says that there is "apathy from partnership towards associate career progression".